StefH/RamlToOpenApiConverter/README.md

 ```

 ### Limits
+- Enums not supported
 - Currently only 'inline' RAML is supported

 ## Details
 This project uses the following tools:
 - SharpYaml --> to read the RAML (as YAML)
+- YamlDotNet --> to read the RAML (as YAML)
 - Microsoft.OpenApi --> to process the Open API Model and convert the model to the output file